 Higher interest rates will certainly help banks, but brokerages and payroll processors are in a position to profit as well.

-Adobe is upgraded to 'market perform,' and McDonald's is downgraded to 'neutral.'
+BlackBerry is downgraded to 'market perform,' and LinkedIn is initiated with a 'neutral.'

 VIDEO ON MSN MONEY